Parameters Tied to Treewidth: Separators

-First, we prove a useful lemma for dealing with components of a graph. \begin{lemma} For every graph $G$ and for all sets $X, S \subseteq V(G)$ such that no component of $G-X$ contains more than half of the vertices of $S-X$, it is possible to partition the components of $G-X$ into at most three parts such that no part contains more than half the vertices of $S-X$. \end{lemma} \begin{proof} If $G-X$ has at most three components, the claim follows immediately.
-Hence assume $G-X$ has at least four components.
+First, we prove a useful lemma for dealing with components of a graph. \begin{lemma} For every graph $G$ and for all sets $X, S \subseteq V(G)$ such that each component of $G-X$ contains at most half the vertices of $S \backslash X$, it is possible to partition the components of $G-X$ into at most three parts such that each part contains at most half the vertices of $S \backslash X$. \end{lemma} \begin{proof} If $G-X$ contains at most three components, the claim follows immediately.
+Hence assume $G-X$ contains at least four components.
 Initially, let each part simply contain a single component.
-Merge parts as long as the merge does not cause the new part to contain more than half the vertices of $S-X$.
-Now if two parts contain more than $\frac{1}{4}$ of the vertices of $S-X$ each, then all other parts (of which there must be at least two) contain, in total, less than $\frac{1}{2}$ of the vertices of $S-X$.
+Merge parts as long as doing so does not cause the new part to contain more than half the vertices of $S \backslash X$.
+Now if two parts contain more than $\frac{1}{4}$ of the vertices of $S \backslash X$ each, then all other parts (of which there must be at least two) contain, in total, less than $\frac{1}{2}$ of the vertices of $S \backslash X$.
 Then merge all other parts together, leaving the partition with exactly three parts.
-Alternatively only one part (at most) contains more than $\frac{1}{4}$ of the vertices of $S-X$.
-So at least three parts contain at most $\frac{1}{4}$ of the vertices of $S-X$, and so merge two of them.
+Alternatively only one part (at most) contains more than $\frac{1}{4}$ of the vertices of $S \backslash X$.
+So at least three parts contain at most $\frac{1}{4}$ of the vertices of $S \backslash X$, and so merge two of them.
 This lowers the number of parts in the partition.
 As long as there are four or more parts, one of these operations can be performed, so repeat until at most three parts remain. \end{proof}

-\begin{corollary} For every graph $G$ and for all sets $X, S \subseteq V(G)$ such that no component of $G-X$ contains more than two-thirds of the vertices of $S-X$, it is possible to partition the components of $G-X$ into at most two parts such that no part contains more than two-thirds the vertices of $S-X$. \end{corollary}
+\begin{corollary} For every graph $G$ and for all sets $X, S \subseteq V(G)$ such that each component of $G-X$ contains at most two-thirds of the vertices of $S \backslash X$, it is possible to partition the components of $G-X$ into at most two parts such that each part contains at most two-thirds of the vertices of $S \backslash X$. \end{corollary}

 This corollary follows by a very similar argument to Lemma~\ref{lemma:comptrick}.